RMS Mauretania (1906): Further refits

+Cruise career

 In 1930, with a combination of the Great Depression and newer competitors on the Atlantic run, Mauretania became a dedicated cruise ship running six day cruises from New York to Pier 21 in Halifax, Nova Scotia.
 On 19 November 1930, Mauretania rescued 28 people and the ship's cat of the Swedish cargo ship Ovidia which foundered in the Atlantic Ocean 400 nmi south east of Cape Race, Newfoundland.
-In 1932, she was painted white for cruise service.
+In 1933, she was painted white for cruise service.
 When Cunard Line merged with White Star Line in 1934, Mauretania, along with Olympic, Homeric, and other aging ocean liners, were deemed surplus to requirements and withdrawn from service.

 Retirement and scrapping

 Cunard White Star withdrew Mauretania from service following a final eastward crossing from New York to Southampton in September 1934.
 The voyage was made at an average speed of 24 kn, equaling the original contractual stipulation for her mail subsidy.
 She was then laid up at Southampton, her twenty-eight years of service at a close.

 In May 1935 her furnishings and fittings were put up for auction by Hampton and Sons and on 1 July that year she departed Southampton for the last time to Metal Industries shipbreakers at Rosyth.
 One of her former captains, the retired commodore Sir Arthur Rostron, captain of RMS Carpathia during the Titanic rescue, came to see her on her final departure from Southampton.
 Rostron refused to go aboard Mauretania before her final journey, stating that he preferred to remember the ship as she was when he commanded her.

-En route to Rosyth, Mauretania stopped at her birthplace on the Tyne for half an hour, where she drew crowds of sightseers.
+En route to Rosyth, Mauretania launched rockets off the coast of Scarborough overnight, and stopped at her birthplace on the Tyne for half an hour, where she drew crowds of sightseers.
 Rockets were fired from her bridge, messages relayed, and she was boarded by the Lord Mayor of Newcastle.
 The mayor bade her farewell from the people of Newcastle, and her last captain, A. T. Brown, then resumed his course for Rosyth.